What is Digital Audio Workstation: Analog Audio to Digital Conversion

 So what happens when an analog audio is processed to a computer?

-This where you need a device called as an “analog audio to digital converter”.
+This where you need a device called as an “analog to digital converter”.
 Its job is converting the analog audio (in volts) into a digital signal (series of 1 and 0) that your computer can understand.
-Common home studio devices such as sound card and audio interface handles that analog audio to digital conversion tasks.
+Common home studio devices such as sound card and external audio interface handles that analog audio to digital conversion tasks.
 How accurate is the conversion now depends on the quality of your analog to digital converter, expensive sound cards or audio interfaces means better/quality conversion.
 Bear in mind that we are not still talking about DAW yet.

 10100110101001010010101010111001